ocgcyj/Carpool-gunradio/README.md

 2. Implement differential decoding algorithm between phase-offset estimation and compensation
 3. Enhance the iterative channel equalization algorithm for long frame reliable transmission
 4. Split the specific payload with an efficient and scalable header

+## Further information
+For further information please refer to the TMC paper **_“Less Transmissions, More Throughput: Bringing Carpool to Public WLANs”, IEEE Transactions on Mobile Computing (TMC 2015)_**